Celebrating the 60th annual Fall Hiking Spree

 Inaugurated in 1964, the first Fall Hiking Spree marked the beginning of a beloved tradition, inviting residents to hike seven different trails in two months.
 A total of 1,530 hiking staffs were awarded in the first year to those who completed their hiking spree, collecting ranger signatures on their type-written forms along the way.
-Participants hiked many trails that may be familiar to visitors today, such as Mingo Trail at Sand Run Metro Park and Redwing Trail at Firestone Metro Park.
+Participants hiked many trails that may be familiar to visitors today, such as Nuthatch Trail at Sand Run Metro Park and Redwing Trail at Firestone Metro Park.

 Sixty years later, hikers of all ages continue collecting shields and memories throughout the Fall Hiking Spree.
 As we embark on this anniversary year, we celebrate and share memories of family, friends and community.
 Look for signs at the beginning of this year’s featured trails, and follow the QR codes to hear stories from hikers and others who have made the Fall Hiking Spree what it is today.